 Pros: Handles complaints well according to customers.

-Cons: Rated poor value for money by customers, one of the slowest to respond on live chat in our investigation.
+Cons: Rated poor value for money by customers, one of the slowest to respond by phone and on live chat in our investigation.